• Duration7 Days

 Good to Know

-Permits for Kenya Safari
+Permits for Kenya safari

 How to Obtain Permits

-Planning Tips
+Planning and Tips

-Preparation for Kenya Safari
+Preparation for the Kenya safari

-Travel Documents and Visas
+Travel Documents and Health Preparations

 Packing Essentials